The Sales panel in Analytics is a dashboard that shows you key statistics like revenue, order volume, and conversion. It gives you insight into:

 Orders represent the total number of completed orders.
 Since some orders may contain multiple products, this number can be lower than Units Sold.

-AOV, or Average Order Volume, is the average revenue earned per order, or Revenue ÷ Orders.
+AOV, or Average Order Value, is the average revenue earned per order, or Revenue ÷ Orders.

-RPV, or Revenue Per Visit, is Revenue ÷ Visits, or the average revenue generated per visit—even visits that didn’t result in a purchase.
-Many companies who do paid marketing use this as a benchmark for how much to spend per visit and for measuring marketing ROI.
+Revenue per visit, or RPV, is Revenue ÷ Visits, or the average revenue generated per visit—even visits that didn’t result in a purchase.
+Many companies who do paid marketing use this as a benchmark for how much to spend per visit and for measuring marketing return on investment, or ROI.

 After selecting a date range filter, a percent change compared the previous period will display under each KPI.
 Percent change is calculated using one of the following date comparisons, depending on the selected time filter: